EchoEchoooo/School/erc20/README.md

-# IdoloCoin (IDC) Smart Contract
+# PokeCoin (PKC) Smart Contract

 ## Overview

-`IdoloCoin` is an ERC20 token smart contract built on the Ethereum blockchain.
+`PokeCoin` is an ERC20 token smart contract built on the Ethereum blockchain.
 It allows for the creation, transfer, and burning of tokens.
 The contract is designed to ensure that only the owner can mint new tokens, while any user can transfer and burn their tokens.

 ## Features